explorer436/explorer-git-repo/my-vim-notes/my_vimrc.md

 set number
 set ignorecase
-set ruler         // shows the cursor position all the time setlocal spell spelllang=en_us         // to turn spell checking on
+set ruler         // shows the cursor position all the time set spell     // to turn spell checking on
+// set spelllang=en_us         // to use US English  for spell checking

 let g:netrw_liststyle = 3
 let g:netrw_browse_split = 3